RJKAZ/amazon-clone/README.md

 I posted a question to the Udemy instructor on how to create new admin accounts, hopefully he'll respond before I finish this section.

 Finished Part 38, still no luck with getting the admin to work. :(

+AAHA!!! figured out the Admin Problem.
+I had to go into the MongoDB compass and....while the admin account I created I couldn't remeber the password for...but I was able in Compass to assign the admin to another user account and that did the trick.
+Admin features now fully work. :)